-(k) Receivables
+(j) Receivables

-Receivables may include amounts for dividends, interest, trust distributions and receivable from Investment Manager.
-Dividends and trust distributions are accrued when the right to receive payment is established.
-Where applicable interest is accrued at each dealing date in accordance with policy set out in dividends note 2(e) above.
+Receivables may include amounts for dividends and receivable from Investment Manager.
+Dividends are accrued when the right to receive payment is established.
+Where applicable interest is accrued at each dealing date in accordance with policy set out in dividends Note 2(e) above.
 Amounts are generally received within 30 days of being recorded as receivables.